- Lynx project – GHD 2020-2023

 - Prof. Dr. Marie-Pierre Ryser-Degiorgis, FIWI, University of Bern

 - Dr. Iris Marti, FIWI, University of Bern

-- Prof. Dr. Regina Hoffman, Department for clinical diagnostics and services, University of Zurich
+- Prof. Dr. Regina Hofmann, Department for clinical diagnostics and services, University of Zurich

 Contact KORA: Dr. Christine Breitenmoser-Würsten & Dr. Kristina Vogt